INDOT has updated its Long-Range Transportation Plan (LRTP) for improving the State’s transportation system.

 INDOT’s mission is to plan, build, maintain, and operate a superior transportation system enhancing safety, mobility, and economic growth.
-The LRTP update will help to serve that mission by performing an analysis of current and future transportation funding issues and needs to deliver an effective plan to work towards the best possible transportation system for Indiana.
+The LRTP update serves that mission by performing an analysis of current and future transportation funding issues and needs to deliver an effective plan to work towards the best possible transportation system for Indiana.

-A key aspect of the LRTP update includes the development of performance measures which will be used to develop a prioritized investment strategy.
+A key aspect of the LRTP update included the development of performance measures which will be used to develop a prioritized investment strategy.
 These will form the basis of the LRTP to help guide the actions of INDOT, its partner agencies, and other transportation stakeholders.

 The overarching goals of the LRTP are: